roblaing/swipl-webapp-howto/README.md

 My main objective is to provide some simple examples for my own reference and education, and I like Linux, Postgres, and SWI Prolog obviously.
 If you prefer, say Windows and MySQL, hopefully it will only take you a bit of googling to adapt these examples.

 Each unit's subdirectory has a SWI Prolog file called *server.pl* along with a README.md file for that tutorial.
 Until recently, everything was on this page, but I decided to "chapterize" as my tutorial started turning into a book.

-I've addopted a common subdirectory structure where html files are in the root directory with server.pl (though there's nothing stopping you from putting them in their own subdirectory), jpg, png etc go in images, css files in styles and javascript in scripts.
+I've addopted a common subdirectory structure in each unit where html files are in the root directory with server.pl (though there's nothing stopping you from putting them in their own subdirectory), jpg, png etc go in images, css files in styles and javascript in scripts.

 ```
 unit1